AlexMinasyan/Resume-Builder/README.md

 [Result Test 1](Testing%20Results/testing.pdf)

+This allows users to save large amounts of time when on dense job searches as well as when they are active in extracurriculars and want to update their resume frequently.
+This also allows one to not have to go and create a resume on their own, just look to their past for the useful information and select a template.

 ### How to Use
 Input your information in the [json](User%20Data/dummy_info.json) file.
 Then simply run the python file, which gives you various specifications based on the arguments provided.
 Run
 ```